 Gleaning Network UK is fast expanding to become a national project.
-From our start in 2012 to the end of 2014, the Gleaning Network already gleaned approximately 48 tonnes of produce, equal to well over 1 million portions of fruit and veg, with over 500 volunteers across 56 gleaning days.
+From our start in 2012 to the end of 2014, the Gleaning Network already gleaned over 110 tonnes of produce, equal to well over 1 million portions of fruit and veg, with over 500 volunteers across 56 gleaning days.
 New hubs sprung up in Manchester, Bristol, Sussex, East England (Cambs, S Lincs and Norfolk), London and Kent.
 Apples, pears, plums, strawberries, cauliflower, cabbages, lettuces, pumpkins and parsnips are just some of the produce already gleaned.
 On one gleaning day alone on 9th November 2013, over 11 tonnes of pumpkins were saved from waste on a farm in Southampton.
-In 2014, we plan to do far more, and we are also expanding at the European Union level including France, Spain, Poland, The Netherlands and Belgium.
+In 2015, we plan to do even more – we’ll be expanding to new hubs around the UK, and ramping up our campaign to end food waste on farms!

 Get Involved – Volunteers